Abelard Giza: Comedian career

-He was a creator of Kabaret Limo, a cabaret group that existed from 1999 to 2014.
+He was the creator of the Kabaret Limo, a cabaret group that existed from 1999 to 2014.

 Private life

-Abelard Giza was born on 15 November 1980 in Gdańsk, Poland.
+Abelard Giza was born on 15 September 1980 in Gdańsk, Poland.
 He is an older brother of painter Hugon Giza (born 1982) and grandson of painter Hugon Lasecki.
-He graduated political science at University of Gdańsk.
-He is married to Daria Zarówna-Giza, who is a photographer, and with whom he has 2 dauthers, Mia and Ida.
+He graduated in political science at University of Gdańsk.
+He is married to Daria Zarówna-Giza, who is a photographer, and with whom he has 2 daughters, Mia and Ida.